Default EHR Orders to Increase Palliative Care Referrals In a Large Community Oncology Network

 This project leverages an innovative partnership between PC3I and Tennessee Oncology, one of the largest U.S. community-based practices and a member of OneOncology, a network of community practices nationwide.
 The partnership brings together multidisciplinary expertise across PC3I and Tennessee Oncology.
 Building on advances in electronic health record (EHR) infrastructure and predictive analytics, the study leverages algorithm-based triggers to increase early outpatient palliative care referrals for patients with advanced cancer.
 At four Tennessee Oncology practices, a behavioral intervention built into the EHR will detect patients with high need and create a default order to palliative care, which clinicians have the option to remove.

-This study is ongoing and evaluates a scalable and adaptable approach to increasing early palliative care utilization at a time when demand for palliative care in the U.S. is only rising while the supply at community oncology practices remains limited.
+This study evaluates a scalable and adaptable approach to increasing early palliative care utilization at a time when demand for palliative care in the U.S. is only rising while the supply at community oncology practices remains limited.
 The team hypothesizes that the intervention will increase palliative care visits by 10% and decrease aggressive end-of-life utilization by 15% as compared to usual practice.